It is important for housing providers to be familiar with fire safety legislation and to understand its administration and enforcement.

 The OFM provides support to municipalities and local fire departments through public education, fire prevention, firefighting, fire protection, training and fire investigation.
 It also advises the provincial government on legislation and makes recommendations for maintaining fire safety in Ontario.

 Local fire departments

-Local fire departments enforce the Ontario Fire Code in their jurisdictions.
-The code gives municipalities flexibility to create local fire bylaws, but they must compliment provincial legislation and be approved by the chief fire official.
+Local fire departments enforce the Fire Code in their jurisdictions.
+The Code gives municipalities flexibility to create local fire bylaws, which must complement provincial legislation and must be approved by the chief fire official

 Local fire departments aim to improve quality of life through public education and the prevention of fire.
 They also provide firefighting, pre-hospital medical assistance, support at traffic accidents and response to hazardous materials incidents.

 A chief fire official may be a municipal fire chief or a designated/appointed member of the fire department.
 A chief fire official has the authority to enforce the Fire Code and to approve provisions in the Code as well as local fire prevention bylaws.